Inflation and Leptogenesis in a $U(1)$-enhanced supersymmetric model: Leptogenesis

 During inflation and the beginning of reheating (preheating) when SUSY is spontaneously broken there are possible productions of fermonic quanta which are strongly coupled to the inflaton field.
 During this stage the SUSY$_{\rm inf}$ is mainly broken by the inflaton implying that the goldstino produced is mainly inflatino (instead of the gravitino in the low energy); the gravitino produced non-thermally\,\footnote{The inflatinos produced during inflation and preheating may be partially converted to the gravitinos in the low energy, since $G_{\Psi_0}$ is generically non-zero in the true minimum\,\cite{Nakamura:2006uc}.
 At this stage, since the inflationary sector and the sector responsible for the low energy effective SUSY breaking are distinct, the gravitinos generated non-thermally are produced with a sufficiently low abundance.} is effectively massless as long as the Hubble parameter is larger than the gravitino mass, $H>m_{3/2}$\,\cite{Nilles:2001ry}.
 However, this correspondence does not necessarily hold at late times, since the SUSY$_{\rm vis}$ is broken by other fields in the true vacuum.

+After the inflation ends, the inflaton $\Psi_0$ and waterfall field $\tilde{\Psi}$ release their energy into a thermal plasma by the decays, and the universe is reheated.
+Since all the particles including photons and baryons in the present universe are ultimately originated from the decays, it is crucial to reveal how the reheating proceeds.
 In SUGRA framework, with the linear Kahler potential in Eq.\,(\ref{NK}) the inflaton field $\Psi_0$ has a non-vanishing auxiliary field $G_{\Psi_0}$.
 Such non-vanishing auxiliary field allows the inflaton decay into a pair of the gravitinos, whose decay process is crucial in the reheating process\,\cite{Kawasaki:2006gs}.
 The constraint on the inflaton potential $G_{\Psi_0}$ depending on the gravitino mass must be satisfied to avoid an overproduction of the gravitino keeping the success of the standard cosmology.
 In the unitary gauge in the Einstein frame, the goldstino (the longitudinal component of the gravitino) can be gauged away through the super-Higgs mechanism leading to vanishing of the gravitino-goldstino mixing.
 Then the relevant interactions for the inflaton decay into a pair of gravitinos reads\,\cite{wbg}

 where $\psi_\mu$ is the gravitino field.
 The real and imaginary components of the inflaton field have the same decay rate at leading order\,\cite{Endo:2006zj}

 in the limit of $m_{\Psi_0}\gg m_{3/2}$ after canonical normalization $\hat{\Psi}_0=\sqrt{K_{\Psi_0\bar{\Psi}_0}}\Psi_0$.
 The decay rate is enhanced by the gravitino mass in the denominator, which comes from the goldstino (mainly as the inflatino) in the massless limit.
 The decay into the gravitinos only proceeds at the stage $H<m_{3/2}$, when the SUSY breaking contribution of the inflaton is subdominant\,\cite{Kawasaki:2006gs}.
 Thus, the gravitinos produced at the reheating epoch by the inflaton decay through the interaction (\ref{gra_int}) should coincide with those in the low energy.